 History of the Department

-Founded in 1924, theis the oldest dermatology department in the South.
+Founded in 1924, theis the oldest in the region.
 Reflecting the primary focus of founding chairman Dr. Dudley Crofford Smith, the department was initially known as the Department of Syphilology and Dermatology.
 Smith started a residency program soon after the department was established, and Dr. Raymond D. Kimbrough became the first program graduate in 1929.

 In the early years, Dr. Smith was the only full-time faculty member, and the department’s activities centered around developing effective public health measures to combat syphilis.
 By the 1940s, however, the Virginia syphilis eradication program developed by Dr. Smith and others, the introduction of penicillin, and changes in the scope of dermatology-syphilology to greater emphasis on nonvenereal skin diseases combined to move the UVA department into the mainstream of American dermatology.